Alcohol & Other Drug Abuse Treatment Programs

 Include referrals to other agencies if additional treatment is needed.

 Yes, there is an assessment fee.
-The amount of the fee differs between counties.
-Please consult the "Counties" tab at the top of this page for more information on a particular county.
+The price differs between counties.
+Please consult the "Counties" tab at the top of this page for specific information.